Eric Naposki: Murder conviction

-At his July 2011 trial, witnesses testified that Johnston, also known in court documents as Nanette Packard McNeal (her married names), was a young woman with two small children who seduced McLaughlin, who was a quarter century her senior, after the wealthy health care entrepreneur had gone through a contentious divorce with his first wife of 24 years.
+At his July 2011 trial, witnesses testified that Johnston, also known in court documents as Nanette Packard McNeal (her married names), was a young woman with two small children who seduced McLaughlin, who was a quarter century her senior, after the wealthy health care entrepreneur had gone through a divorce with his first wife of 24 years.
 Johnston met McLaughlin after placing a magazine ad seeking the companionship of a wealthy man.

-Johnston began living with McLaughlin in his luxury home in a tight-knit gated community in Newport Beach, and managing his personal financial affairs.
+Johnston began living with McLaughlin in his luxury home in a tight-knit gated community in Newport Beach and managing his personal financial affairs.

 On July 14, 2011, an Orange County jury found Naposki guilty of first-degree murder.
 The panel also found true a special circumstance allegation that Naposki committed the murder for financial gain and that he personally discharged a firearm, which would have made him eligible for the death penalty, although ultimately the state did not seek the death penalty.
 The jury heard during more than three weeks of testimony, which included 28 witnesses and more than 240 exhibits, that Naposki had conspired with Nanette Johnston, McLaughlin's live-in girlfriend and Naposki's secret lover, to murder McLaughlin for financial gain.

 Naposki was scheduled to be sentenced on October 21, 2011; however, on that date sentencing was delayed until 2012.
 On August 10, 2012, Naposki received the maximum sentence of life imprisonment without parole at his hearing before Superior Court Judge William R. Froeberg.

 In January 2012, an Orange County jury found Johnston (Packard McNeal) guilty of first-degree murder.
 In May 2012, she was sentenced to life imprisonment without parole.

 On September 15, 2012, Naposki was transferred to the California Department of Corrections and Rehabilitation facility at Susanville, California; on October 12, 2013, he was transferred to California State Prison, Corcoran, also home to infamous killer Charles Manson until Manson's death in 2017.

 In September 2014, an appellate lawyer working for Naposki told a three-justice appellate panel of Division Three of the California Courts of Appeal that there were four errors in the trial, including: the government's 15-year delay in filing charges; faulty jury instructions; biased jury; and improperly excluded evidence.